Richard's Home Online

 They soon sense that these stories are coming from an unknown source.
 It's as if they are watching the stories rather than telling them.

-Then they become actors inside the stories, seeing and hearing as if they were the characters,
+Then they become actors inside the stories, seeing and hearing as if they were the characters, affecting outcomes but still conscious of their separate contemporary selves in the dark abandoned house,

 their attraction heightened by this mysterious adventure.